-The HMBHL does not allow "slap-shots" for kids in the Novice, Tyke, or Squirt levels (Age 10 or lower).
+The HMBHL does not allow "slap-shots" for kids in the Learn to Play, Under 8 (Tyke) and Under 10 (Novice) divisions.

 At all levels, the HMBHL is a non-contact league.
 In fact, all ball hockey is a non-contact league.
 It is much less of a problem on feet than it is on skates.

 Learn to Play and Under 8 (Tyke)